dagger/dagger/docs/current/guides/757394-use-service-containers.md

 - Run end-to-end integration tests
 - Run sidecar services

-This tutorial teaches you the basics of using service containers in Dagger.
+This guide teaches you the basics of using service containers in Dagger.

 ## Requirements

-This tutorial assumes that:
+This guide assumes that:

 - You have a Go, Python, or Node.js development environment.
 If not, install [Go](https://go.dev/doc/install), [Python](https://www.python.org/downloads/), or [Node.js](https://nodejs.org/en/download/).
 - You have a Dagger SDK installed for one of the above languages.
 If not, follow the installation instructions for the Dagger [Go](../sdk/go/371491-install.md), [Python](../sdk/python/866944-install.md), or [Node.js](../sdk/nodejs/835948-install.md) SDK.